-Spirit Animals in Celtic and European Folklore
+Celtic and European Mythology

 Like the Aboriginal Australians, the Celts believed the world was inhabited by spirits and divine beings, some of which would take animal forms.

 In Anglo Saxon folklore, great kings were believed to be descended from bears.
 Some believe that King Arthur’s name comes from the Romano-Celtic god Mercurius Artaius, who was a bear god.
-Furthermore, the Anglo-Saxon hero Beowulf was possibly named after a bear – his name is translated to “bee wolf,” which refers to a bear who takes honey from bees.
+Furthermore, the Anglo-Saxon hero Beowulf was possibly named after a bear – his name is translated to “bee wolf,” which refers to a bear who takes honey from bees.6

-Animal Spirits in Norse Mythology
+Spirit Animals in Norse Mythology

+Animal spirits also helped warriors in Norse mythology.
+During his training and initiation into an exclusive warrior group, a warrior would spend time alone in the wilderness.
 During this period, he would bond with the savage world.
-Eventually, he would start identifying with and establishing a spiritual union with wild animals, such as bears or wolves, and would adopt their strength, fearlessness, and ferocity.
+Eventually, he would start identifying with and establishing a spiritual union with a wild animal.
+This might include a bear or wolf, and the warrior would adopt their strength, fearlessness, and ferocity.8

-Spirit Animals in Asian Culture
+Spirit Animals in Asia